Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

 - User is editing the PowerShell script environment variables (1-time edit).
 These variables values are being used throughout the deployment and Azure Arc onboarding.

-- User is running checks on every physical node of Azure Stack HCI to see if all the requirements are satisfied.
+- User is running checks on every physical node of Azure Local to see if all the requirements are satisfied.

-- User is running the PowerShell script to deploy a basic DHCP AKS cluster on Azure Stack HCI and onboard onto Azure Arc.
+- User is running the PowerShell script to deploy a basic DHCP AKS cluster on Azure Local and onboard onto Azure Arc.
 Runtime script will:

   - Configure the Azure Kubernetes Service cluster management services using _Set-AksHciConfig_ cmdlet.
-  - Register Azure Kubernetes Service on Azure Stack HCI with Azure ysing _Set-AksHciRegistration_ cmdlet.
+  - Register Azure Kubernetes Service on Azure Local with Azure ysing _Set-AksHciRegistration_ cmdlet.
   - Start the deployment of the AKS cluster management services using the _Install-AksHci_ cmdlet.
   - Retrieve the Azure Kubernetes Service cluster credentials.
   - Create a target cluster with the number of Linux and Windows nodes specified.